The-Wanna-Be-Dev/The-All-Blue/README.md

 ## Now, what are Flavours?

->Flavours are indicating to omarchys theme switcher.
+>Flavours are alternative to omarchys theme switcher.
 They are the same thing.
 I just named my version of them **Flavours** Just cause i can🙂.
 >
 >Anyways, Each Flavour there own kinds of desktop styles, animation, background and vibe.
 In omarchy when you change themes it changes the whole desktop theme the colors, font and all that.
-My Flavours chnages everything too GTK theme , cursor, Waybar layout, window layout, animation, notification AKA swaync, Rofi, powermenu, swayosd, screensaver video, hyprlock, startup intro music just like omarchy(well not as good, but i tried).Also made my own version of screensaver like omarchy but mine plays videos✌️.
+My Flavours chnages everything too GTK theme , cursor, Waybar layout, window layout, animation, notification AKA swaync, Rofi, powermenu, swayosd, screensaver video, hyprlock, startup intro music just like omarchy(well not as good, but i tried).Also made my own version of screensaver like omarchy but mine plays videos✌️.In omarchy it sets theme not only desktop but vscode, nvim, chrome but i targeted few cause i dont have that much time to do all that.
+Thats for Future maybe (i dont want those now).
 >
 >Each Flavour has its seted Theme, if you choose a theme it will only show you the directorys that you choose to apply the wallpapers from, which is the key to themeing.
 I am using pywal16 to inject wallpapers colors to all Application and desktop to match the vibe.
 In themes there are Default, i3, anime, Gruvbox, Everforest, Catpuchhin etc.
 >